osama3442ws/Website-for-Predicting-Forest-Fires/README.md

 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

-Prerequisites You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+Prerequisites You must have Scikit Learn, Pandas (for Machine Learning Model) and Flask (for API) installed.

 Project Structure